RHINOPLASTY

 Recovery

-Work incapacity of 1 to 7 days.
+Work incapacity of 5 to 7 days for most patients.

 Complications

-These risks can be reduced by avoiding certain medications or substances, stopping smoking, and following post-surgical recommendations.
+These risks can be reduced by avoiding certain medications or substances, stopping smoking, and following all post-surgical recommendations.

 - Hematomas.